 Friday 26.1.2018 in Latest Developments in Afghanistan Country Page

-On the morning of 24th January 2018, four members of staff from the international NGO Save the Children were killed in a suicide attack and siege of their building in the city of Jalalabad by so-called Islamic State (Da'esh) militants.
+On the morning of 24th January 2017, four members of staff from the international NGO Save the Children were killed in a suicide attack and siege of their building in the city of Jalalabad by Islamic State militants.
 Four others were injured in the attack and are receiving medical treatment.
 Some 46 people in the building, many of whom hid in a safe room, were rescued.

 "Save the Children condemns this attack in the strongest possible terms.
 We are shocked and appalled at the violence, carried out against our staff in Afghanistan who are dedicated humanitarians, committed to improving the lives and wellbeing of millions of children across the country…Attacks against aid workers must never be tolerated and have a direct impact on the children we work to protect."